thoughtworks/billbo/README.md

 - Run `$ rake test:functional` to run the functional tests
 - Run `$ rake test:all` to all tests

+### Running functional tests on headless mode

+- Just set and environment variable HEADLESS to true

 ### If you want to deploy on the cloud

 I'd recommend using <a href="http://appfog.com" target="_blank">AppFog</a>